ejseqera/showcase/demo/docs/009_viewing_run_information.md

 - **cancelled**: Stopped forceably during execution
 - **unknown**: Indeterminate status

+/// details | Click to show animation
+    type: example

 ![Viewing Runs](assets/sp-cloud-view-all-runs.gif)
+///

 ## 1. View the run details for nf-core/rnaseq

-The pipeline launched in the [previous step](./launchpad.md) will take some time to begin running.
+The pipeline launched in the [previous step](./005_launching_pipelines.md) will take some time to begin running.
 In the meantime, we can take a look at a previous successful run to observe the run details.

 Click on a previous run to go to the Run Details.